kevingstewart/sslo-consolidated-services/udf/README.md

     `docker-compose -f docker-services-all.yaml up -d`

     You should see each of the containers pull down objects.
-Once complete, very the containers are running:
+Once complete, verify the containers are running:

     `docker ps`